hazelcast/hazelcast-reference-manual/src/Serializable.md

 }
 ```

-Writing and reading of fields are performed explicitly.
-Note that reading should be performed in the same order as writing.
+You explicitly perform writing and reading of fields.
+Perform reading in the same order as writing.